 Let’s not Neglect any Horror Cult Classics

-Up to now, I talked to you about the cool and positive things about horror cult classic movies.
+Up to now, I have talked to you about the cool and positive things about horror cult classic movies.
 Still, there’s something we mustn’t forget.
 They are a lot of movies.

 Think about it, The Psychotronic Encylopedia of Film was published in 1989 and it reviews 3000 films.
 Even if they aren’t all horror, just imagine the time it would take to go over all the horror ones from a source like that.